Martin D-28

 The Martin D-28 is a dreadnought-style acoustic guitar made by C. F. Martin & Company of Nazareth, Pennsylvania.

 History

-This guitar is a dreadnought design, a naval term adopted and used by many to describe its larger body dimensions, hence the "D" designation.
+The Martin D-28 uses a dreadnought design, a naval term adopted and used by many to describe its larger body dimensions, hence the "D" designation.
 When first created, the dreadnought guitar was seen as less favorable to the standard, smaller-sized guitars of its time.
 Sales finally started to take off in 1935, "when they were given a single illustration on page 12 in the company's catalog, opposite a Hawaiian model."
 The ad read: